 CEQA and Climate Change

-By enacting SB 97 in 2007, California’s lawmakers expressly recognized the need to analyze greenhouse gas emissions as a part of the CEQA process.
-SB 97 required OPR to develop, and the Natural Resources Agency to adopt, amendments to the CEQA Guidelines addressing the analysis and mitigation of greenhouse gas emissions.
-Those CEQA Guidelines amendments clarified several points, including the following:
+By enacting Senate Bill 97 in 2007, California’s lawmakers expressly recognized the need to analyze greenhouse gas emissions as a part of the CEQA process.
+SB 97 required OPR to develop, and the California Natural Resources Agency (Agency) to adopt, amendments to the CEQA Guidelines addressing the analysis and mitigation of greenhouse gas emissions.
+Those amendments became effective on March 18, 2010.